DaniilAngle/task_manager/README.md

 ### Report Generation

 The most time-consuming issue was related to implementing the task report.
 The core misunderstanding was assuming that the report could be registered and invoked directly using `model="task.manager"` via a menu item.
-This approach resulted in an id errors and later no report being shown.
+This approach resulted in an id errors and no report being shown.
+Later issues involved the report generating empty content, which was traced back to the context not being passed correctly to the report template.

 The resolution involved:

 - Registering a proper `ir.actions.report` record with `model="task.manager"` and linking it to a `qweb-pdf` template.
 - Creating a server action in Python that explicitly searches all task records and returns the report action with the recordset.
-- Connecting the server action to a menu item, which resolved the report not appearing and fixed the issue of it generating empty content.
+- Connecting the server action to a menu item resolved the report issue with report generating empty content.

 These changes ensured the report template received the correct context (`docs`) and generated a usable PDF.